 We believe the best time to visit Hokkaido is in the Autumn.
 Mainly because of the koyo (autumn leaves).
 Being so naturally varied with forests and lakes, it's only fair to see Hokkaido as one of the most photogenic places in Japan.
 Hokkaido is quieter too, with fewer crowds, which makes it perfect for those interested in off the beaten path adventures.
 As with most of Japan, Hokkaido is not cheap, so prepare a reasonable budget for your trip.
 There are also many places which can only be reached by car, so we recommend renting a car.

 There are so many cool things to do in Sapporo but one of the best is going around for the beautiful autumn leaves.
 Of course, if you visit during other seasons, rest assured there are plenty of fun festivals.
 As with most Japanese cities, it's pretty impossible to ever get bored.

 Where to stay in Sapporo

 There are several options for accommodation in Sapporo which, of course, will vary depending on your budget.
 When in Japan, we tend to stay in double rooms with private bathrooms.
-To keep the cost to a minimum we most of the time go for business hotels chains.
-What is good about them is that you sort of know exactly what to expect from each of them.
-They are pretty small and the bed is almost always tiny, but the nights are always quiet and comfortable.
-Besides, we prefer the privacy of our own bathroom.
-You can click here to check the latest prices for Sapporo.
+To keep the cost to a minimum, most of the time we go for business hotels.
+Business hotels are great because you always know what to expect from them.
+They are normally small and the beds are just about enough for two people but it's always quiet during the night and they are fully equipped with everything you can possibly need during your stay.

 - Nakajima Park